Pyrolysis Plant FAQ

 Pyrolysis is a thermochemical decomposition process that breaks down organic materials (plastics, tires, biomass) at elevated temperatures (400-700°C) in the absence of oxygen.
 The process converts waste into valuable products: pyrolysis oil, carbon black, steel (from tires), and combustible gas.
 It is a key technology in chemical recycling and the circular economy.

 Pyrolysis typically operates between 400°C and 700°C depending on the feedstock and desired products.
 Plastic pyrolysis usually runs at 400-550°C to maximize oil yield.
 Tire pyrolysis operates at 450-600°C. Biomass pyrolysis ranges from 300-700°C depending on whether you're producing biochar (lower temps) or bio-oil (higher temps).
+Learn more in our plant design guide.

 Pyrolysis oil purification is the process of upgrading crude pyrolysis oil through fractional vacuum distillation to remove impurities, reduce sulfur and chlorine content, and produce consistent-quality fuel or chemical feedstock.
-APChemi's proprietary purification technology produces oil with 62% certified biofuel content, meeting ISCC Plus standards.
+APChemi's proprietary PUREMAX purification technology produces oil with 62% certified biofuel content, meeting ISCC Plus standards.

 Pyrolysis operates without oxygen and recovers valuable products (oil, carbon black, gas), while incineration burns waste in the presence of oxygen, destroying materials and producing only heat and ash.
 Pyrolysis is a recycling technology that keeps materials in the value chain, whereas incineration is an end-of-life disposal method.
+Our environmental impact guide compares carbon footprints across all waste processing methods.

 Feedstock